tomas-skalicky/coin_trading_algorithms__python/README.md

 ## Theory of the algorithm

-When a strong support base is being broken in the health graph the first time, he script waits till the price has fallen enough and then starts buying.
+When a strong support base is being broken in the health graph the first time, the script waits till the price has fallen enough and then starts buying.
 If the price continues falling, the script continues buying, but more than before.
 Since the script operates on the health graph, the price needs to come back to the broken support base in the close future.
 The script sells all